 Terri began her position with Indiana Philanthropy Alliance in 2013.
 Terri works with other GIFT staff to provide training and on-site consultation for the boards and staff of the 94 community foundations in Indiana.
 She provides technical assistance in all aspects of the community foundation field.
 Prior to this position, she spent ten years as the Executive Director of the Northern Indiana Community Foundation (NICF) in Rochester, Indiana.
 In this role, she oversaw the operations and financial management of the NICF, which serves Fulton, Miami, and Starke counties in north central Indiana.
 Under her leadership the assets of the NICF doubled to more than $23 million.

+This program is open to community foundation staff and board members.
 Registration is $450 per person for FPN members and $650 per person for non-members.
-Registration will be launched shortly.